hahuaz/hahuaz.dev/posts/deploy-spa-to-aws.md

 It will be wiser to explain the viewer and origin concepts for any given CDN at this point.

+## Understanding Viewer Requests and Origin Requests in CloudFront
 ![CloudFront Request Life Span](/images/posts/deploy-spa-to-aws/cloudfront-request-life-span.png)

 *Viewer request* refers to a request made by a user to access a specific resource or file that is stored on a CloudFront distribution.
 This request can be made through a web browser or any other application that is capable of making HTTP requests.